-This week we celebrated World Religion Day with visitors, activities and a special assembly.
+We celebrated World Religion Day with visitors, activities and a special assembly.
 Ruth Ridge from our Open the Book Team talked to everyone about how we all share part of a bigger picture, through the story of The Blind Men and the Elephant, we welcomed visitors from the main world faiths to talk about their beliefs in practice and West End in Schools led dance workshops around the two day theme of 'Who is my Neighbour', 'The Golden Rule' and teamwork and support for each other.

 Year 3 & 4 R.E.
 Crosses Exhibition

 As part of our R.E. unit 'Christianity: Symbolic expression', Year 3 and Year 4 worked together to create an exhibition of crosses made from natural materials.
 The children carefully considered their choices of materials to represent different parts of Christianity.
 Twelve small stones were chosen to represent Jesus' disciples, whilst red leaves were included to show Jesus' bloodshed.
 Another group chose to use thorns as a reminder of the thorny crown placed on Jesus' head as he walked to his crucifixion.
 The children gave thoughtful responses, and produced an inspiring exhibition of crosses.